Goldenmace/Getting-Started-With-Wear-2.0/README.md

 # Getting-Started-With-Wear-2.0
-Repository for sample recycler view in wear
+Repository for sample wear application with circuler list view

 ![1]